 This website is devoted to American artist Robert Edward Weaver (REW).
 REW lead an eventful life that included much more than easel time, although there was almost never an hour in the day that Weaver was not working in his sketch pad to translate his thoughts into an artistic expression.

 Weaver won success as a young artist living in New York City, as a result of winning the top single prize in America for painters of the time, The John Armstrong Chaloner Prize, in 1937.
 During his early period of work, REW received critical acclaim from artists Gifford Beal, Mahonri Young, and Edward Hopper.
 In the spring of 1938, REW was elected to life membership at the Grand Central Galleries in New York City.
 Weaver was one of 3 to be accepted that year out of 400 applicants.
-That same year, Weaver was also the recipient of the Julius Hallgarten Prize at the National Academy of Design, the youngest artist to date to win that award.
+That same year, Weaver was also the recipient of the Julius Hallgarten Prize at the National Academy of Design.
 Personal challenges, and changes in his life following service in World War II drew Weaver back home to Indiana, where he found solace, and the inspiration to illustrate the end of one of the region's great institutions...the circus.